 Although I was born in China, I only consider myself American.

 Money Habit: Saver

-Jared is my husband and the breadwinner of our rat pack.
-My life didn’t really begin to blossom until I met Jared.
-Jared and his 3 other older siblings grew up in a beautiful suburb outside of Marin just north of the Golden Gate bridge.
+Ladies and gents, this is my hubby.
+He is the breadwinner of our rat pack.
+My life didn’t really begin to blossom until I met him.
+Hubby and his 3 other older siblings grew up in a beautiful suburb outside of Marin just north of the Golden Gate bridge.

 His drag name is Honey Center.